Penetration Testing Services

 Penetration testing (also known as pentest) is a controlled process that simulates a real-world attack from malicious users and/or external attackers.
 It aims to spot the company’s security flaws and evaluate the potential influence of these attacks on an organization’s business operations.

-Why Do You Need a Penetration Test?
+Why Do You Need Testing?

 Your Business is a/An:

 - Young startups that work with other businesses are usually asked if a penetration test has been performed since it is important for their clients to analyze and measure the security level of services provided by a startup.

 - Midsize companies usually work hard to expand their businesses so whenever a significant change is made to a company’s environment (e.g. launching online payment processing or starting to work with EU citizens’ data etc.), security testing services are required.